tidyverse/tibble/tests/testthat/_snaps/names.md

       !
 Names must be unique.
       x These names are duplicated:
         * "a" at locations 1 and 2.
+      i Use argument `.name_repair` to specify repair strategy.
     Code
       repaired_names("..1", repair_hint = FALSE)
     Condition